Veil

 heads as a hood, and covered their hair in public.
 Veiling distinguished

-repute more generally.
-This is likely why on ancient statuettes,
+more generally.
+This is likely why on ancient statuettes, vases,

-vases, and other vessels, we often see upper-class women wearing
+and other vessels, we often see upper-class women wearing ornate

 The

-the Mediterranean meant that the entire region inherited the
+Mediterranean meant that the entire region inherited the Hellenic

 Early

-and Judaism, as it spread, perpetuated those restrictions.
-Jewish
+Judaism, as it spread, perpetuated those restrictions.
+Jewish laws

-property, and permitted polygamy.
-Jewish women were also required
+and permitted polygamy.
+Jewish women were also required to dress

-to dress modestly, covering their bodies from the neck to the
+modestly, covering their bodies from the neck to the knee, exposing

 The

-to be practiced by conservative, and especially Hasidic, Jewish
+be practiced by conservative, and especially Hasidic, Jewish women.

-women.
-The ultraorthodox (from Hungary, Ukraine, and Galicia)
+The ultraorthodox (from Hungary, Ukraine, and Galicia) shave their

-shave their heads, and wear wigs with or without a scarf (called
+heads, and wear wigs with or without a scarf (called a tikhl in

-a tikhl in Hebrew).
-Haredi women in Israel today cover their
+Hebrew).
+Haredi women in Israel today cover their heads and bodies

 Church